Sanjay9923/Q-Slot-Intelligent-Ration-Queue-Management-System/README.md

 ## Author

-Sanjay S — Developer & Project Lead
+Sanjay.s — Developer & Project Lead

 This project was developed as part of our final-year college curriculum.
 Our team of three collaboratively worked on designing, developing, and completing this project.